Hi-Pyncho/php-like-js/README.md

 # PHP like JS

-In this mini library i wrote help classes to make php more pleasant and understandable for me.
+In this mini library i wrote help classes with naive but helpful implementations to make php more pleasant and understandable for me.
 I love JS, but don't like PHP for many reasons.
 And one of them is a confusing and inconsistent syntax.
 So, i decided to make my life easier and wrote these classes to use them in my job.